 As with other multicolor PCBs, this gets ENIG treatment for free, and I’m using actual gold for text and trim.

-Learnings: only if you order 5 pieces, you get a special discount on "Global Economy Shipping" option.
-If you order 10, you’ll pay full price (~$10 in this case).
-Maybe it’s mass-based and 10 pieces are above discount threshold.
-Thing to consider.
+Learnings: Only if you order 5 pieces do you get a special discount on the "Global Standard Direct Line" option.
+If you order 10, you’ll pay full price (~$9 in this case).
+Maybe it’s mass-based and 10 pieces are above the discount threshold.
+Something to consider.

 Modules for the modular controller mk1-alpha